cesarmiquel/c64-dev/docs/a-mind-is-born.md

         tax
 ```

 To get the desired bass notes, we have to update both the LSB and MSB of the pitch register.
-But our pitch values do not exceed $3ff, so we can get away with a byte table if we put the MSB in the two least significant bits of the table entries.
+But our pitch values do not exceed `$3ff`, so we can get away with a byte table if we put the MSB in the two least significant bits of the table entries.
 Having read a byte from the table, we first use it as the low-byte.
 Then we mask out the two least significant bits, and use the resulting value as the high-byte.
 This approach will detune the bass a little bit, but that's fine.

-We perform the masking by means of a bitwise-and instruction (solid magenta outline) with the operand $00ab.
-The byte at absolute address $00ab is 3 (also shown with a solid magenta outline).
-In this way, we sneakily skip over the lax instruction (ab 00) that is executed when we branch to bassoff.
+We perform the masking by means of a bitwise-and instruction (solid magenta outline) with the operand `$00ab`.
+The byte at absolute address `$00ab` is 3 (also shown with a solid magenta outline).
+In this way, we sneakily skip over the lax instruction (`ab 00`) that is executed when we branch to bassoff.

 ```
         lda     basstbl,x